 - Follow the progress of the bird strike working groups: The site BirdStrikeNews.org will be the focal point for news and other information related to the working groups.

 Covering a wider range of bird and wildlife hazard issues is Bird Strike News at BirdStrikeNews.com.
 This site also covers industry efforts to reduce bird strike risks.
-You can find a sampling of the articles below:

 - Contribute money to the AirSafe.com Foundation: Donations sent to the AirSafe.com Foundation during 2009 will be used exclusively to support activities related to the bird strike initiatives.